chrodriguez/ldap2rest/README.md

 *  *ttl:* is a time in seconds to cache results in memory by server, without quering LDAP for same result just queried

+### Limit result sets

+*  *limit_results:* numbers of entries to return when searching users or groups.
+If removed, limit is not set and all entries are returned or limited by server

 ### Connection

 * *host:* LDAP host server